 \subsection{Loss-Weight Coefficient Sensitivity}

 To analyze the sensitivity of our method to hyperparameter choices, we conducted comparison experiments examining the impact of the loss-weight coefficient $\lambda_h$ across different task complexities.
-Our analysis reveals that $\lambda_h$, which scales the sub-goal generation term in Equation \ref{eq:total_loss}, influences training stability and performance.
-With a single predicted sub-goal ($H=1$, e.g., cube-double), performance is stable over a wide span of $\lambda_h$, but when two sub-goals are generated ($H=2$, e.g., antmaze-giant), setting $\lambda_h$ too high rapidly destabilises training and drives success toward zero.
+Our analysis reveals that $\lambda_h$, which scales the subgoal generation term in Equation \ref{eq:total_loss}, influences training stability and performance.
+With a single predicted subgoal ($H=1$, e.g., cube-double), performance is stable over a wide span of $\lambda_h$, but when two subgoals are generated ($H=2$, e.g., antmaze-giant), setting $\lambda_h$ too high rapidly destabilizes training and drives success toward zero.
 Accordingly, we keep $\lambda_\ell = 1$, hold $\gamma_h$ fixed, and tune $\lambda_h$ around the heuristic value $1/k$, which balances credit assignment across the latent chain while avoiding the sharp degradation observed at larger values.